Ireland · 2026

 Permanent employees are usually paid across 52 weeks including paid holidays.
 Contractors and freelancers are not paid for time off, so using the full 52 weeks overstates your real income.
 A range of 44–48 weeks is more honest once you allow for annual leave, Irish bank holidays and any gaps between contracts.
 This calculator defaults to 46.

 Remember the figure above is gross — before income tax, USC and PRSI.
-To see what actually lands in your account, use the net salary calculator linked below.
+To see what actually lands in your account, use the salary after tax calculator.

 Frequently asked questions